debi-ml/Summit_ws/README.md

 - Utilizes the Isaac Sim simulation tool and ROS framework for controlling and simulating robotic systems.
 - Implements an omnidirectional mobile manipulator composed of a Summit XL mobile platform and a Franka Emika Panda robot arm.
 - Incorporates the Navigation Stack 2 for autonomous navigation and the Moveit2 platform for motion planning and trajectory execution.
-- Provides a comprehensive testing environment to gain insights into the system's workflow and identify areas for improvement.
+- Provides a testing environment to gain insights into the system's workflow and identify areas for improvement.